• Skip to Content

 The physics curriculum is organized to prepare a student for graduate work in physics or a related discipline as well as a range of other vocations that make use of the analytical and problem solving skills of a physicist.

-• The Bachelor of Science in Physics track incorporates all of the necessary coursework to prepare a student for graduate work in physics.
+The Bachelor of Science with a major in Physics incorporates all of the necessary coursework to prepare a student for graduate work in physics.

-• The Bachelor of Science with Secondary Education track prepares students for high school physics teaching.
+The Bachelor of Science with a major in Physics with Teaching prepares students for high school physics teaching.

-• The Bachelor of Science in Applied Physics replaces some of the upper division physics requirements with required engineering coursework and is a good choice for those who plan to pursue engineering or a related field after graduation.
+The Bachelor of Science with a major in Applied Physics replaces some of the upper division physics requirements with required engineering coursework and is a good choice for those who plan to pursue engineering or a related field after graduation.

 All physics majors are strongly encouraged to complete the PHYS 294 requirement in their first year.